miralisa/stage-2017/README.md

 ### Install and configure elasticsearch

-To install elaasricserach follow step 1, 2 of this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-elasticsearch-on-ubuntu-14-04)
+To install elasticsearch follow step 1, 2 of this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-elasticsearch-on-ubuntu-14-04)

 To create elasticsearch index and put data to ES server, do: